rafaelravelli12/php/05. Digiliza Selective Process - Restaurant Booking System/README.md

 ## Commands to run the Project locally
 - Clone the Project via GIT;
 - Navigate into the project directory;
+- Create a 'laravel' Database in mysql;
 - Command in cmd terminal:
 ```
+composer install

 cp .env.example .env

 npm install && npm run dev